charlescbarnes/nba-birthdays/README.md

 ## Description

 This Java program retrieves past and future NBA games played the day after a participating player's birthday.
-(One might consider bets against a birthday-team you suspect will go a little too hard the night before.)
+One might consider betting against a birthday-team you suspect will go a little too hard the night before.

 ## Usage